How much does Judicial Review cost?

 Given our involvement in some of the highest profile immigration related judicial review and appeals cases in the last 20 years, this post will focus specifically on the costs for individuals challenging decisions in this area, although the broad principles will apply to judicial reviews in other areas.

 Anyone bringing a legal challenge in court will need to know what the likely fees will be before embarking on what may be a lengthy and expensive set of proceedings.
-See our overview of the judicial review process for more information on this.

 There are three broad areas which individuals will need to consider when considering whether they can bring a claim: